The Best Everyday Jewelry Pieces You’ll Actually Want to Wear Daily

 Practical Considerations

-For bracelets to qualify as everyday pieces, they should:
+For bracelets to qualify as everyday pieces in 2025 and beyond, they should:

 - Make minimal noise during movement (especially important for office environments)